Visionary Permaculture Book

 Sharing a clear, concise and accessible synthesis of permaculture design from the Permaculture Design Certificate Course (PDC) curriculum as well as a teaching manual sharing top tips for teaching any subject.
 Includes best practices for planting, seed saving, food preservation, medicine making & green building.

 Delvin entirely volunteers to produce this work.
 The book is a free download online.
 It is also available as a cloth bound, foil stamped, hand numbered, limited edition collectible book printed on Forest Stewardship Council Certified (FSC) 100% recycled paper.
-As of April 2021 there are 300 of these books available.
+As of August 2022 there are 300 of these books remaining.
 Get on the ground team and help support this project by ordering a copy.
-All proceeds go towards reprinting this book.

 The culmination of 18 years of teaching 27 year long PDC’s, advanced programs and serving as a Permaculture Diploma Mentor & Tutor.
 During this period I took 13 permaculture teacher trainings, 13 advanced courses as well as a PDC with Rosemary Morrow in Greece, Bill Mollison and Geoff Lawton in Australia and Toby Hemenway in Portland.
 While developing this body of work I have taken a Diploma and Masters Degree with Bill Mollison and the Permaculture Academy, a Diploma with Larry Santoyo and Scott Pittman through the Permaculture Institute, and Diploma with Looby Macnamara through the Permaculture Association.
 This book was a central part of my Doctorate in Permaculture Education under the mentorship of Larry Santoyo and the Permaculture Academy.
 Currently I am training as a Diploma Tutor with the Permaculture Association with guidance from Looby Macnamara and doing a Post-Doc with the Permaculture Academy and Larry Santoyo.
 I am the Diploma Program Co-ordinator for the Permaculture Institute and a registered teacher through the Permaculture Association (UK) & Permaculture Research Institute (AU)